ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 - Save and Publish the Action to make it accessible for use.

 ### How to Create Workflow
-##### Step 1: Open Maestro Designer
+##### Step 1: Open Intelligent Processes Designer
-- Once logged in, navigate to Maestro Designer.
+- Once logged in, navigate to Intelligent Processes Designer.

 ##### Step 2: Select the "Actions" Section
 - On the left-hand side, click on the "Workflows" section.

-##### Step 3: Upload the Maestro Workflow
+##### Step 3: Upload the Intelligent Processes Workflow
-- Now upload the maestro workflow `.yaml` file from here https://git.ellucian.com/projects/RANG/repos/experience-grade-correction-form-maestro/browse/maestro-workflow
+- Now upload the Intelligent Processes workflow `.yaml` file from here https://github.com/ellucian-developer/experience-intelligent-processes-grade-change/tree/main/eip-workflow

 #### How to Use Actions in a Workflow
 ##### Step 1: Give Action Use Permission
 - Log in to the Experience Setup.
 - At the top snack bar select the “Permissions” section.
 - Select the product and tenant where the permissions will be granted.
-- Select the Maestro application by searching the name in the search bar.
+- Select the Intelligent Processes application by searching the name in the search bar.
 - Click on "All Actions" to expand the list of available actions.
 - Please note that only actions that have been published will be displayed here.
-- To make the action available in the Action block of Maestro Designer, associate the permission to the role or user that can have access to using the action while building workflows.
+- To make the action available in the Action block of Intelligent Processes Designer, associate the permission to the role or user that can have access to using the action while building workflows.

 ##### Step 2: Within the Workflow, Add an Action Block.